The Musee du Louvre in Paris is a grand and glorious museum, but it also can be a challenge.

 The Louvre is a big crowded, noisy place (which is actually a plus with children, as there isn’t a “cone of silence” sometimes expected in art museums).
 Kids can stand up close to many ancient sculptures, but don’t touch.

-Photos, no flash, are okay.
-And please remember to be considerate of others – don’t charge in front of people also trying to see the same artwork.
+Photos are okay.
+Please be considerate of others – taking a photo, don’t charge in front of people trying to view the same artwork.

 Strollers – The Louvre has elevators, but this is not a fabulous museum for strollers.
 It’s crowded, there are many stairs, varying levels, some areas are very narrow, e.g. Egyptian mummies and crypt of the sphinx.

-Ask directions – If you get lost trying to find a gallery, ask the museum guards – we found them multi-lingual and helpful.
+Ask directions – If you get lost trying to find a gallery, ask the museum guards – they are multi-lingual and helpful.

 What to see –